 All students must audit the compulsory module, Ethnographic Research Methods during term 1.
 This will not count towards the 180 credits.
 Students will be expected to attend only lectures and do not attend seminars or submit any assessments.
 Students may choose to take this module (worth 15 credits) as part of their 120 credits from the option lists.

 All students are required to take 30 credits from the Department of Anthropology and Sociology list.

 The remaining credits can be selected from the relevant lists in the Department of Anthropology and Sociology or relevant options from other departments or a language module.
 See below for a detailed programme structure.

-Choose modules from the List of Anthropology and Sociology modules below to the value of 30 credits
+Guided Module(s) from the Anthropology and Sociology list below, to the value of 30 credits.

 List of Modules (subject to availability)